DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop6/ReadMe.md

 1. You will need an [RStudio Cloud](https://rstudio.cloud/) account login to continue with today's class.
 The login is free and quick to create.
 2. Project for today in RStudio Cloud: https://rstudio.cloud/project/3293533
-3. Find recordings for all previous Introduction to R workshops here: https://vimeo.com/digdaacs
+3. Find the recording of this workshop here: https://vimeo.com/653816785

 ## The plan for today is to: